 Legal Defense for Federal Sex Related Charges

 If you have been accused of a sex crime and arrested by federal agents or charged by a U.S. District Attorney, act quickly to retain the legal representation and counsel of a federal sex crime defense attorney.

-Submit a confidential case review form online or call (405) 418-8888 to schedule your free consultation with a lawyer.
+Submit a confidential case review form online or call (405) 418-8888 to schedule your free consultation with an experienced Oklahoma defense lawyer.

 REQUEST A FREE CASE EVALUATION

 If you've been charged with a crime, or believe you may be, don't delay.
 Time is critical.

 Contact Phillips & Associates now so that we can begin reviewing your case.